Over 5000 passenger planes take off in the USA every day. They do this from the hundreds of airports that dot the country.

 Initially named as “Houston Intercontinental Airport”, the 10,000 acres airport was opened in 1969.
 It has a total of 5 runways and five terminals A, B, C, D, and E with 130 gates.

-Skyways provides airside connections between all five terminals while Subways provides landside connections between the five terminals and the airport hotel (the Marriott).
+Skyways provides airside connections between all five terminals.
+Subways provide landside connections between the five terminals and the airport hotel (the Marriott).

-IAH, 5th largest in the US and 7th largest in the world, is accessible via the landslide inter-terminal train which runs every 3 minutes from 3:30 am–12:30 am every day.
+IAH, 5th largest in the US, is accessible via the landslide inter-terminal train which runs every 3 minutes from 3:30 am–12:30 am every day.

 6. Salt Lake City International Airport (SLC), Utah